PHANTOM9009/WEB-DICTIONARY/README.md

 # WEB-DICTIONARY
-An easy to use personal web links manager for windows.
+Tired of using complex managing software? and you are in need of a simple manager that works according to you?.
 Organizing your web links had never been easier, the most simplest way is here.
 *****************************************************************************
 WELCOME TO THE WEB DICTIONARY: why use it?